gvaldambrini/react-simple-boilerplate/README.md

  - a travis integration
  - Storybook

- The filesystem structure follows the [redux ducks proposal](https://github.com/erikras/ducks-modular-redux).
+ The filesystem structure is the following:
+ - src
+   - components, the "dumb" components
+   - containers, the redux HOC
+   - modules, the redux modules following the [ducks proposal](https://github.com/erikras/ducks-modular-redux)
+ - scripts, with a simple cli to create the scaffoling for "dumb" components.